 Chafing Happens Below the Waistband

-Thigh and nipple chafing is common and just in case if you have experienced vulvar chafing there isn’t anything to be shy off!
-Before starting your run, you can apply some anti chafing balms to avoid irritation.
+Thigh and nipple chafing are common and just in case if you have experienced vulvar chafing there isn’t anything to be shy off!
+Before starting your run, you can apply some anti-chafing balms to avoid irritation.
 You can follow this after completing your run as well.
 An ointment called A+D Original is very safe to be applied in the affected area (externally only).
 You can also wear comfortable snug bottoms to avoid friction in that area.

 Breasts (of Any Size) Can Throw Off Form